keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 Four configurations are supported:
 - Pass-warning-fail thresholds: color sequence is set to pass-warning-fail and pass, warning and fail threshold values must be provided
 - Fail-warning-pass thresholds: color sequence is set to fail-warning-pass and fail, warning and pass threshold values must be provided
-- Pass-fail theholds: color sequence is set to pass-warning-fail and pass and fail threshold values must be provided.
+- Pass-fail thresholds: color sequence is set to pass-warning-fail and pass and fail threshold values must be provided.
 A warning threshold value is omitted.
-- Fail-pass thesholds: color sequence is set to fail-warning-pass and pass and fail threshold values must be provided.
+- Fail-pass thresholds: color sequence is set to fail-warning-pass and pass and fail threshold values must be provided.
 A warning threshold value is omitted.

 In all cases, the threshold values must be strictly monotonically increasing or decreasing and colors must be selected from the pre-defined color palette.